 As first-time renovators, we greatly appreciated how responsive our Sweeten contractor was to our calls and emails throughout the renovation.
 In the few instances where something needed to be adjusted or redone, he was willing to take the extra steps to make sure we were satisfied with the outcome.

 Overall, we are really happy with the finished product.
-Our new space feels open and has a great flow while maintaining many of the original prewar details that attracted us to the apartment.
+Our new space feels open and has a great flow.
+We were able to keep many of the original prewar details that attracted us to our Windsor Terrace apartment in Brooklyn.
 We absolutely love our new kitchen and bathroom.
 We feel lucky we were matched up with our contractor.
 He was honest and clear with us throughout the process in terms of what would and would not be possible and what the costs would be.

 KITCHEN RESOURCES: Sektion cabinets in high gloss white: Ikea.
 Lew’s Hardware brushed brass bottom cabinet pulls: Lowe’s.
 Quartz countertops in Frosty Carrina, #5141: Caesarstone.
 Stainless steel 30” sink from the Standart PRO Series: Kraus.
 Delta Trinsic faucet in Champagne Bronze: Home Depot.
-Counter-depth 36”-wide refrigerator, #KRFC302ESS: KitchenAid.
-Slide-in gas range, #NX58H9500WS/AA: Samsung.
-Under-the-cabinet 30″ hood, JVX5300SJSS: GE.
+KitchenAid counter-depth 36”-wide refrigerator, #KRFC302ESS: Appliances Connection.
+Samsung slide-in gas range, #NX58H9500WS/AA: Appliances Connection.
+GE under-the-cabinet 30″ hood, JVX5300SJSS: Appliances Connection.
 Large sculptural glass globe pendants: West Elm.
 Wainscot acacia wood bar stools: CB2.

 BATHROOM RESOURCES: Hex matte porcelain mosaic bathroom floor tile, #615823: The Tile Shop.
-Ceramic wall-mounted sink: The Bath Outlet.
-Lighting: CB2.
+Ceramic wall-mounted sink: Appliances Connection.
 Godmorgan medicine cabinet: Ikea.
 Amba radiant electric towel warmer, #RSWH-P: Wayfair.